AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 of other build systems or into IDE project files.

 Among the data displayed is:
-- List of modules included in the distribution.
+- List of modules included in the build.
   (Modules that the user \ref alib_manual_build_cmake_1 "explicitly selected" plus recursive dependencies)
+- List of modules excluded from the build.
-- List of source and header files that are needed for the build.
+- List of source files that are needed for the build.
-- Resulting library filename.
+- The resulting library filename.
-- Base folder of source files.
+- The base folder of source files.
-- The compiler symbols (definitions) passed.
+- The compiler-symbols (definitions) passed.
 - The compiler warning flags.
 - The compiler features and other flags.
 - The linker flags
 - External libraries used.

 \I{################################################################################################}
-### 6.5.2 Choosing C++ Language Version ### {#alib_manual_build_more_cppversion}
+### 5.5.2 Choosing C++ Language Version ### {#alib_manual_build_more_cppversion}

-As demonstrated in the chapter \ref alib_manual_build_sample "A Step-By-Step CMake Sample" (Step 3),
+As demonstrated in the chapter \ref alib_manual_build_sample (Step 3),
 \e CMake variable \c ALIB_COMPILER_FEATURES may be used to determine the C++ language standard for
 \alib targets and optionally for custom targets (i.e. if function \c ALibSetCompilerAndLinker is invoked for a custom target).

-\alib requires C++ language level \c 17 as a minimum and is compatible with levels \c 20 and \c 23.
+\alib requires C++ language level \c 20 as a minimum and is compatible with level \c 23.
-\alib might perform better with higher language levels.

 \e CMake provides other (maybe even more preferable) mechanics to determine/set the C++ language level, which of course may be used alternatively.

 \I{################################################################################################}
-### 6.5.3 Copying The Sources ### {#alib_manual_build_more_copysources}
+### 5.5.3 Copying The Sources ### {#alib_manual_build_more_copysources}

-If \e CMake variable \c ALIB_SOURCE_COPY_TARGET_DIR is set before invoking CMake script
+If \e CMake variable \c ALIB_SOURCE_COPY_TARGET_DIR is set before invoking the CMake script
-\c %ALib.cmake, then the source code (compilation units and header files) are copied to the directory specified in the variable.
+\c %ALib.cmake, then the source files are copied to the directory specified in the variable.
 If the variable does not point to a valid directory, an error is raised and the \e CMake script is stopped.

-The files copied represent exactly the set of files which are needed for compiling the combination of \alibmods, which are optionally specified with list variable \c ALIB_DISTRIBUTION (see \ref alib_manual_build_cmake_1).
+The files copied represent exactly the set of files which are needed for compiling the selected \alibbuild (combination of \alibmods), which is optionally specified with the variable
+\c ALIB_BUILD (see \ref alib_manual_build_cmake_1).

 This feature therefore can be used to create a fresh, filtered copy of the \alib source tree tailored to an application.
-Nevertheless, it is usually not recommended to do so, because source files that are not used by a combination of modules are neither included as header files, nor compiled.
+Nevertheless, it is usually not recommended to do so, because source files that are not used by a combination of modules are neither included as header-files, nor compiled.
 The feature is rather used by the \alib developers to verify module and source code dependencies.

 \I{################################################################################################}
-### 6.5.4 External Library Dependencies ### {#alib_manual_build_more_externallibs}
+### 5.5.4 External Library Dependencies ### {#alib_manual_build_more_externallibs}
 ALib has <b>no mandatory</b> dependencies to external (3rd-party) libraries.
 The following \b optional dependencies exist:

 1. Boost RegEx<br>
-   If enabled by compiler symbol \ref ALIB_FEAT_BOOST_REGEX, a dependency to
+   If enabled by the compiler-symbol \ref ALIB_FEAT_BOOST_REGEX, a dependency to
    \https{boost,www.boost.org} library component
    \https{regex,www.boost.org/doc/libs/1_68_0/libs/regex/doc/html/index.html} is made.
    As a result, the following \alib features become available:
    - In module \alib_strings, class \alib{strings::util;RegexMatcher}
    - In module \alib_expressions, with expression compiler plugin \alib{expressions::plugins;Strings},
      expression term \b RegExMatch.

 2. Standard C++ library<br>
    Some support to make types of the C++ standard library compatible with various concepts of
-   \alib is activated by including compatibility header files found in source folder
+   \alib are activated by including <em>"compatibility header-files"</em>.
-   \alibsrcdir{compatibility}.<br>
-   For more information see the following namespace documentations:
+   Those are named <b>"ALib.Compatibility.Std<NAME>"</b> For more information, see the following namespace documentation:
    - #alib::characters::compatibility::std
    - #alib::strings::compatibility::std
    - #alib::boxing::compatibility::std